Small things like an informative welcome letter and a welcome package at the start of a tenancy will yield fantastic returns on investment.

 When you’ve found great new tenants, you want to ensure you get the relationship off on the right foot.
 A great place to start is to create your introductory letter.

-This is a letter/ or email that you send out to your tenant before they move in with instructions and useful information to help them move successfully and as stress-free as possible.
+This is different from your welcome card or notes that you might include upon moving in with your welcome pack.
+This is a letter or email that you send out to your new tenant before they move in with instructions and useful information to help them move successfully and as stress-free as possible.

 The best time to send the welcome letter is after the lease has been signed by both parties but before the key handover and move-in days.